 Of course we are a nation of immigrants.
 Past immigration has helped shape the nation, and immigrants have contributed much to our state, strengthening Vermont's economy and improving the quality of life that we have always wanted for ourselves and for future Vermonters.
 After the Revolutionary War and into the early 1880s, for example, Vermont had been the slowest-growing state in the Union.
 Old growth forests had been stripped and farms had been worn out.
 Immigrants helped reclaim forsaken farms and to build and operate budding new factories in new centers of industry like Brattleboro.

 The United States has been made stronger by the diverse cultural background that has been woven into our national fabric.
 This Vermonter is the grandson of immigrants to Vermont from Ireland and Italy, and our heritage is one of which my family and I are fiercely proud.
 It is a history not without its challenges: My ancestors faced anti-Irish and anti-Catholic bias when they arrived in America, like so many before them.
-But also like so many immigrants, they persisted in following their dreams, and I believe they would be proud to know that a Leahy these days works in the Senate to further advance the interests and the vitality of the Vermont communities that they came to call home.

 In this new 113th Congress, Democrats and Republicans in Congress have been working toward bipartisan agreement to make comprehensive immigration reform a reality.
 In the Senate Judiciary Committee, one of the first hearings I chaired focused on the need for comprehensive reform.
 I am looking forward to our considering legislation in the Senate to finally address the nation's mounting immigration problem: Bringing undocumented immigrants out of the shadows, reducing the weighted bureaucracy that stalls our immigration policies, invigorating our economy, and promoting family unity and vibrancy.
 And just as I have with many pivotal legislative challenges, including most recently the consideration of gun violence legislation, I want to ensure that the Judiciary Committee has an open, public and transparent process.